-Rewatch your commute from the comfort of your couch with our best dash cams
+Protect yourself (and maybe capture something crazy) with our favorite dash cams

 Why we picked the Mobius ActionCam:

 If you’ve done your research, it’s probably clear that adding a dash cam to your car is a smart move, but that doesn’t mean it’s an affordable one.
-Fortunately, options like the Mobius Actioncam allow drivers to protect themselves without breaking the bank.
+Fortunately, the Mobius Actioncam allows drivers to protect themselves without going broke.

 The Actioncam benefits from more than just a low price tag.
 Its compact size fits perfectly just in front of your car’s rearview mirror.
 This option doesn’t sacrifice any windshield visibility and maintains the clean look of your interior.
 This little guy also packs 1080p video recording at 30fps and can overwrite previous footage when the memory card reaches capacity.
 Rounding out the cam’s highlights is downloadable software for camera settings tweaks and a painless setup process.